 Best Casters for a Workbench

 So how do you decide?
-As you probably know, casters can be VERY expensive when you move past a compact 3″ tall caster.
+As you probably know, casters can be expensive when you move past a compact 3″ tall caster.

 A few things you’ll need to have: